 There is a second author for this book, Sean Williams, that should be reflected in the machine-readable markup.

-entity with the name
+Person entity with the name,

-, and familyName
+givenName, and familyName properties.birthDate

 property.<!DOCTYPE html>